Friday, August 1, 2025

 Why Forgive?

 Let’s face it.
 When we are deeply hurt, we cannot find in our hearts to forgive the persons responsible for our misery.
 We are just humans after all.
-We recklessly cling to our anger, bitterness and resentments for as long as possible.
+We recklessly cling to our anger, bitterness and resentments for as long as we possibly can.
 We couldn’t stop thinking of how we could take our revenge.
 We even wish that lightning strikes at them thrice.
 Or the ground they are trodding on suddenly breaks and swallow them whole.

 While it is totally true that time heals all wounds, only time will tell when the lingering pain will stop—unless you deliberately put an end to it.
 You have the power in you to make it happen.
 When you hold on to negative emotions, you are actually punishing your own self.
 This kind of stress may unfortunately lead to a higher blood pressure and worse, a fatal heart attack.